Axel Bertram: Works

 According to at least one source, there was no field of design that exercised a greater fascination for Axel Bertram than typeface design.
 Prompted in part by the very restricted range of typefaces commonly applied by publishing houses in East Germany, he designed bespoke typefaces for "Sibylle* and "Neue Berliner Illustrierte", and also designed typefaces for typewriter machines.
-During the 1980s he designed "Videtur", a font specially designed for television screens.
+During the 1980s he designed "Videtur", a font specially designed for television screens, commissioned for use by East German television.
 He also designed the "Rabenau" font.

 A number of sources pay tribute to Bertram's habit of worrying away at improving his designs: "Rabenau" represented the culmination of approximately thirty years spent intermittently working away at perfecting his typeface designs.
 The appearance of mainstream desktop publishing during the 1990s afforded opportunities for further elaboration and enhancement.

 Between 1979 and 1982 Bertram designed thirty stamps for Deutsche Post of the GDR the post office of the German Democratic Republic depicting poultry, dolls and, both historic and mechanical toys.

 Alongside his artistic work, Bertram wrote various essays and articles on the history and theory of commercial art.
 Other topics on which he wrote included the role of design in daily life.
 There were also numerous biographical summaries concerning individual designers.
 In 2004, reflecting his decades-long preoccupation with the history of writing, he published a more substantial work under a title that consciously celebrates Bach "Das wohltemperierte Alphabet" ("The Well-Tempered Alphabet"), a cultural history of printing and typefaces during the Gutenberg era.

 With his wide-ranging commercial artistry and his articulate advocacy of good day-to-day design solutions, Axel Bertram was among the most influential designers of the post-war period.
 Much of his personal and professional legacy is preserved in Leipzig at the "Deutsches Buch- und Schriftmuseum" ("....
 Museum of Books and Writing").